Meet our core team

 Born and raised near New York City on the east coast of the US, after completing his undergraduate degree, Dave moved to Seattle on the west coast for post graduate study.
 In 1994 he took up an unexpected invitation to work as a research scientist at one of New Zealand’s Crown Research Institutes, developing a prototype computer vision and remote mapping system.
 He formally emigrated to NZ in 1996, becoming a dual citizen a few years later.

-In addition to his OER Foundation role, he has been the President of the NZ Open Source Society, a registered charity, since 2011.
+In addition to his OER Foundation role, he has been the President of the NZ Open Source Society, a registered charity, from 2011 – 2020.
 He served on the advisory group of the NZ Creative Commons affiliate for 3 years.
 To document his thoughts, interests, and social activism Dave maintains a wide-ranging personal blog.

 Dave is married to Jos and they are raising two enthusiastic boys and a rascally dog in Christchurch, halfway up the east coast of NZ’s stunning South Island.
-Among other enthusiasms, Dave enjoys the outdoors, reading dystopian fiction (or so he hopes!), cooking spicy foods, baking sourdough bread, imbibing fermented beverages, woodworking, mountain biking in the hills with his boys, doing yoga, dancing swing, and singing in a band.
+Among other enthusiasms, Dave enjoys the outdoors, reading dystopian fiction (or so he hopes!), cooking spicy foods, baking sourdough bread, imbibing fermented beverages, woodworking, designing and building radio controlled flying things, mountain biking in the hills with his boys, doing yoga, dancing swing, and singing in a band.

 Qualifications: MS Mechanical Engineering, University of Washington (Seattle, WA, USA), BSc Physics, Haverford College (Haverford, PA, USA).